An Auspicious Beast Carousel

 Christian Yves Jones (he/him) is a Philippine-born, New Zealand-raised filmmaker and video artist based in Vancouver, BC.
 He graduated with a Bachelor of Communication Studies from Auckland University of Technology (New Zealand), where he was awarded a Vice Chancellor’s Scholarship.
 His work spans a wide range of formats, including music videos, short films, video art films, and live television broadcasts.
 Christian’s creative practice often explores stories from the LGBTQ+ community and the Asian diaspora in the West.

-Naomi Leung 梁珮恩 (they/them) is a Han Cantonese settler, climate justice education facilitator and organizer, and mixed media artist.
+Naomi Maya Leung 梁珮恩 (they/them) is a Han Cantonese settler, climate justice education facilitator and organizer, and mixed media artist.
 Naomi desires to create anti-colonial spaces centering trans and queer diaspora to process intergenerational trauma, grief, and to co-create possibilities and programming for hope and healing.
 Naomi studies BSc Global Resource Systems and Psychology, integrating climate change studies with global health, climate emotions, and the Asian diaspora.

 Evan Matchett-Wong (they/them) is a self-taught hand embroidery artist from Edmonton in Treaty 6 Territory in Canada, now living in Vancouver on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples.
 They are of Chinese (Han), Indigenous (Dene), and Irish descent.
 They are Two-Spirit and a member of Cold Lake First Nations.
 They have been doing hand embroidery since 2014, and have brought the use of watercolours back into their artistic practice.